Representation at Inquests

 - Road traffic collision

-Throughout the Inquest, there are certain individuals such as the deceased parents or partner who are given a number of rights as an interested person (IP).
-One of those rights is to ask questions of witnesses.
+There are certain individuals such as the deceased parents or partner, or someone who may have had involvement with the deceased who are given a number of rights as an Interested Person (IP).
+One of those rights is to ask questions of witnesses and make submissions to the Coroner.

-Our role in this process is to represent an interested person during what is a very distressing and emotional time.
-We ask questions of witnesses on their behalf, help those individuals navigate their way through an Inquest, seek answers and focus attention on failings which may have contributed to their loved one’s death.
+Our role in this process is to support and represent an interested person during what is a very distressing and emotional time.
+We can ask questions of witnesses on your behalf, help you to navigate your way through an Inquest, seek answers and focus attention on failings which may have contributed to your loved one’s death.

 Solicitors legal services which are never far away